-My family and I have been collecting miles and points for about 3 or 4 years now.
-Through careful use of credit card signup bonuses (we have 43 cards), promotions and (gasp!) actual occasional paid flights or hotel stays, we have earned and redeemed over 2 million miles and points and still have over a million more.
+My family and I have been collecting miles and points for several years now.
+Through careful use of credit card signup bonuses (we have 43 cards), promotions and (gasp!) actual occasional paid flights or hotel stays, we have earned and redeemed more than 2 million miles and points and still have a million more.
 We’ve taken our whole family on 3 Amtrak train trips, to Yellowstone and Mt.
-Rushmore, Disney World, California and the “real” geographical center of the United States
+Rushmore, Disney World, California and the “real” geographical center of the United States.

 We’ve also used miles and points for getaway trips for my wife and I (bartering for babysitting).
 We’ve gone to Puerto Rico, Miami, Peru and flew first class around the world.
 Most of our points are usually used for hotel points or car rentals, because the economies of “fly vs. drive” skew very hard towards driving when there are 8 of you!
 We have done a couple of family flights – most recently using 176,000 Delta Skymiles to fly our family roundtrip from Ohio to Sacramento to visit my sister and her family.

-While my wife and I were in Peru last month, I took a minute to think through miles and points and the opportunities that they have given me.
+While my wife and I were in Peru, I took a minute to think through miles and points and the opportunities that they have given me.

 I do realize how ridiculous some of my travels seem sometimes when I try to explain them.
-I am not trying to come off like the “Me Monster” in Brian Regan’s “I walked on the moon” sketch –Please enter the url to a YouTube video.
+I am not trying to come off like the “Me Monster” in Brian Regan’s “I walked on the moon” sketch:

 “mmm yeah got my own global enterprise, gotta get to Zurich cuz I keep a fleet of sports cars there and I got a Swiss account gotta check it – Mt Kiliminjaro expedition might have to cancel that- runways in Aspen are always shorter the first time Pacific Rim Company me me me ME!”